mmondics/openshift-intro/README.md

 ## Pre-Requisites
 1. Access to an OpenShift cluster
 2. `oc` CLI [installed](https://docs.openshift.com/container-platform/4.12/cli_reference/openshift_cli/getting-started-cli.html)
-3. Projects created for each user with the names `userNN-project` (`NN` being each user number).
+3. Projects created for each user with the names `zcxwsNN-project` (`NN` being each user number).
 Administrators can create this ahead of time with any limitations or quotas they wish, or administrators can allow users to create their own projects.

 ## OpenShift Overview